lawther/Sigenergy-Local-Modbus/README.md

 - **Configurable update interval** in three update frequencies for faster updates

 ## Requirements
+- Sigenergy ESS firmware SPC109 or newer is required starting with integration v1.1.0.
+If your device runs older firmware and does not auto-update, upgrade the firmware or use a previous integration release until updated.
 - [Home Assistant](https://www.home-assistant.io/) at least version 2025.2
 - [Sigenergy ESS](https://www.sigenergy.com/) with Modbus‑TCP enabled by your installer.
 And prefferably confirmed with a screenshot of your DeviceID.
 If using AC Charger, that will have the id `1` and the inverter has to be set to a higher ID, for example `2`.
 - Prefferably assign a **static IP** to your Sigenergy device in your router to ensure it always receives the same IP address.